charleennewland/blog/operational_excellence_pt1.md

 In the aircraft maintenance industry, there is an inspection called Required Inspection Item (RII).
 This is ‌a specific inspection of any maintenance task that, if done improperly, could result in immediate danger to an aircraft.
 For an RII, a certified RII inspector must examine (under FAA guidelines) whether the task was performed correctly.
 Although this inspection could be considered extra processing, it is necessary for both safety and airworthiness.

 #### Tools and techniques
 The field of continuous improvement knows a wide variety of tools and techniques.
 These are the techniques used to improve business operations.
 Each of these techniques has a particular purpose.
 Some are used for decision-making purposes and others to implement or execute initiatives.
-One literature review [7] into continuous improvement found 33 different continuous improvement tools, and another [8] lists 85 different improvement techniques and tools.
+The literature review [7] into continuous improvement found 33 different continuous improvement tools, and another [8] lists 85 different improvement techniques and tools.

 Contrary to long-held beliefs, these tools and methods can be used in practically all processes and not just in manufacturing processes.
 Some of these tools and methods are: